akhil018/GIT-ESSENTIALS/README.md

 # GIT-ESSENTIALS
-Git commands used everyday will be available here Add/Push existing project to git
+Git commands used everyday will be available here

+# Push existing project to git

 git init